A Diverse Group of Leaders

 - Excellent critical thinking skills, including the ability to accurately link cause and effect and to generate relevant solutions to problems

-- Superior organizational ability, including planning well and managing responsibilities effectively
+- Excellent organizational ability, including planning well and managing responsibilities effectively

 - Respect for individuals' diverse experiences and the ability to work effectively with people from a variety of backgrounds